AI by Hand ✍️

 Yesterday, DeepSeek released version 3.2, formally introducing DSA (DeepSeek Sparse Attention) and releasing both the Python reference implementation and open pre-trained weights.
 I’ve been busy building an Excel reference implementation to help a partner company grasp the math behind DSA and begin constructing its own version.

-For this week’s Frontier issue, I intend to focus on RoPE (Rotary Positional Embedding).
+For this week’s issue, I intend to focus on RoPE (Rotary Positional Embedding).
 The timing of DeepSeek’s 3.2 is perfect.
 It reinforces why understanding RoPE is no longer optional.
 RoPE has quickly become a de facto standard in modern transformer architectures since it was published in April 2021, and its influence is only growing.

 1. Sine & Cosine Positional Encoding Patterns